 Sandra Chevrier is a canadian contemporary / pop urban artist, known for her captivating portraits of women from The Cages series.
 Born in 1983, Chevrier got her Bachelor’s degree in visual and media arts from UQAM – L’Université du Québec à Montréal.
 As a self-taught artist, Sandra Chevrier first fell in love with art as a kid, to her; Art rapidly became a language on its own.
 At first, she draw sketches of eyes, all the time.
 This initial obsession is highly visible in her present work.
 Sandra likes to describe herself as a “gaze collector” and her work; a dichotomy or a dance between power and fragility, freedom and captivity, the poison and the cure.
-Although she’s represented by Jean-Pascal Fournier owner of Galerie C.O.A in Montreal, Canada, her work is exhibited internationally and her artworks are now in the collections of art collectors all over the world.
+Her work is exhibited internationally and her artworks are now in the collections of art collectors all over the world.

 Sandra produces work ranging over vastly fluctuating emotional enigmas and concepts that have set the standard of our modern communication, exposing the limitations of our world; our self-imposed expectations and the cages we have allowed to bar us from the fullness of life’s experience.
 With work demanding to be dissected beyond its surface value, Chevrier's portraits are quite literally torn between the fantastical heroics and iconography of comic books and the harsher underlying tragedy of oppressed female identity and the exposed superficial illusion it conveys.